Dianah-Porter/Git-basics/README.md

 Git basics:

-- Created a new folder and initialized git using `git init` which creates a hidden folder that git stores information needed to track files.
+- Created a new folder and initialized git using `git init`
 - Made changes to the folder and added `index.html` and `README.md` files and added the contents as well.
 - used `git status` to see the files if are tracked or not before commit this is the result:
     On branch master